The Way to the King

 Key Passages:

-- 2 Timothy 1:7 - "For God has not given us a spirit of fear, but of power and of love and of a sound mind."
+- 2 Timothy 1:7: "For God gave us a spirit not of fear but of power and love and self-control."

-- 2 Timothy 2:15 - "Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth."
+- 2 Timothy 2:15: "Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth."

-- 2 Timothy 3:16-17 - "All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness."
+- 2 Timothy 3:16-17: "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness..."

 Historical Context:

-2 Timothy is traditionally attributed to the Apostle Paul and is considered one of the Pastoral Epistles, along with 1 Timothy and Titus.
-It is believed to have been written during Paul's second imprisonment in Rome, shortly before his martyrdom around AD 67.
-The letter is addressed to Timothy, a young pastor and Paul's protΓ©gΓ©, who was leading the church in Ephesus.
-At this time, the early Christian church faced various challenges, including persecution, false teachings, and internal conflicts.
+2 Timothy is one of the Pauline epistles, traditionally attributed to the Apostle Paul.
+It is believed to have been written around A.D.
+67, shortly before Paul's martyrdom in Rome.
+The letter is addressed to Timothy, a young pastor and Paul's protégé, who was leading the church in Ephesus.
+This context is crucial as it reflects the challenges faced by early Christians, including persecution, false teachings, and the need for strong leadership.

 Summary:

-- The Importance of Scripture: Paul emphasizes the divine inspiration of Scripture and its role in guiding believers in righteousness.
+- The Importance of Scripture: Affirmation of the divine inspiration of Scripture and its role in guiding believers.

 Eva is preparing your results...